-The missing weapon is a personal plan based on greater knowledge of ourselves and the truth about where we belong, if at all, in the world of self-employment.
+The missing weapon is a personal plan based on greater knowledge of oneself and the truth about where we belong, if at all, in the world of self-employment.
 If there’s one single factor for why small businesses fail, it’s a lack of self-understanding that leads to poor choices.
 It’s not a business that makes a success of the entrepreneur.
 It’s the entrepreneur, who, if well prepared, makes a success of the business.
-Simply put, if chances for success in self-employment are to be increased, the self-employed must know their entrepreneurial self and build a venture around those findings.
-Small businesses fail when a person falsely believes they are entrepreneurial material and/or they do not chose a venture that, in some way, reflects themselves, their personality and their needs.
+Simply put, if the chances for success in self-employment are to be increased, the self-employed must know their entrepreneurial self and build a venture around those findings.
+Small businesses fail when a person falsely believes they are entrepreneurial material and/or they do not choose a venture that, in some way, reflects themselves, their personality and their needs.

 A Process for Entrepreneurial Insight

 The Focus Program for Emerging Entrepreneurs is the first and only insight system for developing a clear image of who a person might be as an entrepreneur and how they might fit into the world of self-employment.
 Until now, there has not been a process for examining the single most important component of entrepreneurship, namely THE ENTREPRENEUR.
 The Focus Program for Emerging Entrepreneurs guides users through the creation of a Personal Entrepreneurial Portrait, providing a powerful word picture that aids in defining critical success factors.
 Major outcomes associated with developing an entrepreneurial portrait are the ability to: